McNopper/ZeroInfinity/README.md

 Thanks a lot to my family and their patience having me as a 🤓.

+## Note

+The math formulas are encoded using [MathJax](https://www.mathjax.org/).
+However, the decoding and rendering is not properly done in GitHub.
+For properly displaying the formulas, please use another free editor like [Visual Studio Code](https://code.visualstudio.com/).

 ## Motivation

 The expressions $0 \cdot ∞$ and implicitly $0 \cdot -∞$ are indeterminate forms [1].
 It is not possible to do any calculus on these expressions like $-1 \cdot (0 \cdot -∞)$.